-After Roe in Hawaii, abortion will be legal before the unborn baby is considered viable.
+After Roe in Hawaii, abortion is legal before the unborn baby is considered viable.
 Hear from Hawaii Family Forum about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to find out more about your state’s post-Roe abortion laws.

 THE BIG QUESTION

-Hawaii will allow most abortions–Hawaii state law establishes an affirmative right to abortion.
+Hawaii allows most abortions; Hawaii state law establishes an affirmative right to abortion.
 Haw.
-Rev. Stat. § 453-16(c).
+Rev. Stat. § 453-16(b).

 MORE ABOUT YOUR STATE’S ABORTION LAWS